 Now the Priory…. a scale model of what it might have looked like in it’s time…

 A quick stop in the museum where original ancient crosses are on display.

 There is currently an archaeological dig underway in the area in front of the Priory where the Manse was located.
 Wouldn’t it be fun to come here and volunteer?
 If you’re interested you can contact them and schedule it in your itinerary for next summer!
 Check it out at Whithorn Priory Museum and Whithorn archaeology

-Afterwards I started driving back toward Newton Stewart but I had one more stop to make – a visit in Wigtown – Scotland’s National Book Town!
+Well, that was extremely interesting!
+Afterwards, I started driving back toward Newton Stewart but I had one more stop to make – a visit in Wigtown – Scotland’s National Book Town!

 After looking around this amazing book store, I glanced across the square and noticed another interesting looking shop with a name I couldn’t resist – “Hippiedippies!”